nrf-rs/nrfxlib-sys/README.md

 checkout of https://github.com/NordicPlayground/nrfxlib.
 Be sure to comply with Nordic's licence for that repository.

+You will also need to set the NEWLIB_PATH environment variable to point to a locally installed copy of the newlib C library headers.
+This is because Nordic's nrfxlib headers include `<sys/types.h>`, amongst other things.
+On Ubuntu, you might use `/usr/include/newlib`.
+If you have installed a GCC release from Arm, look in `/opt/gcc*` somewhere.

 ```
 user@machine:~ $ git clone https://github.com/NordicPlayground/nrfxlib
 user@machine:~ $ export NRFXLIB_PATH=~/nrfxlib
+user@machine:~ $ export NEWLIB_PATH=/usr/include/newlib
 user@machine:~ $ cd some_project
 user@machine:~/some_project $ cargo build
 ```